BDC Hamburger Icon

 Studying the psychology of organizational change can help you be a better leader in the workplace.

-While the more you embrace change, the easier it’ll become to deal with, you’re going to hit a low point every now and then.
-Reach out for support when needed, take a personal day to regroup and let others know it’s okay to need assistance through transitions.
-While dealing with the practical implications of whatever the change is, make sure you’re still attending to your personal needs.
-Self-care can even improve productivity, so being mindful of your well-being can help you professionally, not just personally.
+The more you embrace change, the easier it will be to deal with, but you may still hit a low point now and then.
+Reach out for support when needed, take a personal day to regroup and let others know it’s OK to need assistance through transitions.
+While you deal with the practical implications of the change, ensure that you still meet your own needs.
+Self-care can improve productivity, so being mindful of your well-being can help you professionally.

 Don’t be afraid of growth.

-If your business is suddenly accelerating in growth, your team is expanding or unexpected opportunities come your way, don’t shy away from it.
-It can be scary to take risks when you’re reliant on a steady paycheck and have established routines.
-But the alternative can mean being left with what-ifs and regrets.
+If your business is growing quickly, your team is expanding or unexpected opportunities come your way, don’t shy away from those changes.
+Taking risks can be scary when you rely on a steady paycheck and have established routines, but the alternative can be that you’re left with what-ifs and regrets.
 Instead of seeing change as overwhelming and all-encompassing, take it one step at a time and consider all that you have to gain.

 Don’t be close-minded.

-Your business may thrive on tried and true processes, but an unwillingness to try new things can prevent growth, stifle creativity and hurt morale.
+Your business may thrive on tried-and-true processes, but an unwillingness to try new things can prevent growth, stifle creativity and hurt morale.
 Having an open mind is essential in business, where circumstances change daily.
-If you resist having a narrow mindset, you’ll be a better listener, less judgmental and able to think outside the box.
-This open-mindedness will help when building critical-thinking skills.
+Being open-minded makes you a better listener, less judgmental and able to think outside the box.
+This open-mindedness will help you build critical-thinking skills.

 Don’t let your ego get in the way.